deeplearning4j/deeplearning4j/tokenization.md

 The above snippet creates a tokenizer capable of stemming.

 In Word2Vec, this is recommended a way of creating a vocabulary.
-This will avert various quirks in your vocabulary, such as plurals and singulars being counted as 2 different words.
+This will avert various quirks in your vocabulary, such as plurals and singulars being counted as two different words.